souris-dev/GenomeAssembly/README.md

 A class DeBruijnGraph would be handy for this.

+**A `DeBruijnGraph` object's nodes should be initialized by first creating a KMerifier object and then passing it to a function `initNodesFromKMerifier`, which takes that object as an argument.**

 The adjacency list will be an unordered_map (for easy access of elements using []).

 It (the adjacency list) can be hence represented like this: